- Minister Ford's Open Letter 02/09/2020

 - Place 2 Be

-- Contact for families with disabled children have published useful information here
+- Contact for families - Important information about Covid-19 coronavirus for families with disabled children

 - East London NHS supporting Neurodiverse children in self isolation